Guide to Forest Photography

 In forests, the low angle of sunlight casts a golden glow against the tree-trunks and the forest floor.
 It also results in long shadows creating a stark contrast.

-Making the most of the golden hour can elevate the drama and narrative in your forest photography.
+Although you can fake golden hour lighting, it’s best to make the most of this magical time of day to elevate the drama and narrative in your forest photography.

 4. Shoot Throughout The Day